euisuny/hs-to-coq/examples/network/lib/README.md

-This directory contains a Coq’ified version of parts of GHC Do not edit files here!
-Instead, look in `examples/wc`.
+This directory contains a Coq’ified version of the Network library.
+Do not edit files here!